 The Symbology pane appears.

 - On the Primary symbology tab , type a Label and a Description.
 The label is used in the Contents pane.
 Both the label and the description appear in legends on a layout.

-- Click the symbol to open the Format Symbol pane where you can modify the symbol or pick a different one.
+- Click the symbol to open the Format Symbol pane, where you can modify the symbol or pick a different one.
+Select a symbol style from the Gallery, or click the Properties tab to customize the current symbol.
 Click Apply when you are finished.
 Click the back button to return to the Symbology pane.

 Vary single symbol symbology by transparency, rotation, size, or color

 You can add variation to the symbols by varying the transparency, rotation, size, and color of the symbols with attribute values.
 While all of these treatments can be applied simultaneously, be aware that too many visual variations make the layer very difficult to interpret.
 It is advisable to apply secondary symbology sparingly.

 - On the Symbology pane, click the Vary symbology by attribute tab .

 - Expand Transparency, Rotation, Size, or Color heading.
 In the case of polygon features, expand Outline width replaces Size and Rotation is not available..